oletizi/avi-docs/src/site/docs/16.3/bgp-support-for-virtual-services/index.md

 * The BGP peer must allow the SE's IP interfaces and subnets in its BGP neighbor configuration.
 The SE will initiate the peer connection with the BGP router.
 * For eBGP, the peer router will see the TTL value decremented for the BGP session.
 This could prevent the session from coming up.
 This issue can be prevented from occuring by setting the eBGP multi-hop TTL.
 For example, on Juniper routers, the eBGP multi-hop TTL must be set to 64.

-## Enabling BGP Features in Vantage
+## Enabling BGP Features in Avi Vantage

-Configuration of BGP features in Vantage is accomplished by configuring a BGP profile, and by enabling RHI in the virtual service's configuration.
+Configuration of BGP features in Avi Vantage is accomplished by configuring a BGP profile, and by enabling RHI in the virtual service's configuration.

 * Configure a BGP profile.
 The BGP profile specifies the local Autonomous System (AS) ID that the Avi SE and each of the peer BGP routers is in, and the IP address of each peer BGP router.
 * Enable the Advertise VIP using BGP option on the Advanced tab of the virtual service's configuration.
 This option advertises a host route to the VIP address, with the Avi SE as the next hop.